 We know from the Germans that autumn is the time to drink beer (Hello Oktoberfest!), so why not visit our two breweries?
 Overlooking opposite sides of the Montague River, Bogside Brewing and Copper Bottom Brewing both feature award-winning brews and a fantastic selection of live music.
 There’s no choosing, bar-hopping the only option!

 It’s true what they say about the East End of the Island, there’s ‘No Wrong Turn’ when you stay somewhere this captivating, but it’s always helpful to know where to start!
 I guess that’s why Anne of Green Gables said, “I’m so glad I live in a world where there are Octobers.”
 I for one can’t wait to show off my Island to my girl!

-Heather Jordan Ross is a Scottish-Canadian writer and comedian whose personal, acerbic storytelling has been featured on OutTV, CBC's the Doc Project, and BBC Radio 4's It's Funny and It's True with Julia Sutherland.
-She holds a Honours Bachelor of Journalism and Theatre from University of King's College and a Masters in Screenwriting with Distinction from Screen Academy Scotland.
+Heather Jordan Ross is a Scottish-Canadian writer and comedian whose personal, acerbic storytelling has been featured on OutTV, CBC’s the Doc Project, and BBC Radio 4’s It’s Funny and It’s True with Julia Sutherland.
+She holds a Honours Bachelor of Journalism and Theatre from the University of King’s College and a Masters in Screenwriting with Distinction from Screen Academy Scotland.
 The Stand has called her comedy “very refreshing” and “extremely relatable.”
 She now works as a freelance script editor and writer.